-China's borders will likely remain shut for months, but some may be wary of visiting even after they reopen | CNN
+China's borders will likely remain shut for months, but some may be wary of visiting after they reopen

 "Among those who replied they would probably or definitely not visit, reasons ranged from previous visa rejections to outright fear of detention for themselves and for the Chinese people they work with or interview, and concerns that restrictions on movement, research, or reporting would compromise the professional value of spending time in China," said ChinaFile, which is published by the Asia Society's Center on US-China Relations.

-In the article, many respondents cited ongoing detainment of Canadians Michael Kovrig and Michael Spavor as a reason for their apprehensions.
+In the article, many respondents cited the ongoing detainment of Canadians Michael Kovrig and Michael Spavor as a primary source of their anxiety.

 It's been four months since Kovrig and Spavor were tried behind closed doors and 953 days since they were detained, but Beijing has not released any news on either of the men.

 Kovrig, an NGO worker and former diplomat, and Spavor, a businessman with a focus on North Korea, were detained following the arrest of Huawei executive Meng Wanzhou in Vancouver.
-Beijing has charged them with espionage, but most outside of China see their detention as a retaliation for Meng’s arrest and a bargaining chip to help leverage her release.
+Beijing has charged them with espionage, but most outside of China see their detention as retaliation for Meng's arrest and a bargaining chip to help leverage her release.

 "It's bad enough to have to worry you'll be jailed in retaliation for whatever critical comments you made even years ago.
 It's much more unsettling to think you could be thrown in jail as a hostage simply because you hold an American passport, the way Michael Kovrig and Michael Spavor were thrown in jail as Canadian hostages, in retaliation for something my government did that the Chinese regime didn't like," wrote James Mann, a journalist and author on China.